-Doubt and unbelief may overlap on their margins, however in the spiritual sphere the consequences of both to a believer are starkly different.
+Doubt and unbelief are closely related sins, however in the spiritual sphere the consequences of both to a believer are markedly different.
 While doubt may be remedied at the source and need not linger or progress, unbelief is a settled condition with inevitable consequences.
 It is critically important for us to understand that we are dealing with this most important matter of Wisdom.
 We are also now examining this word "vindication" which according to the Dictionary means "proof that someone or something is right, reasonable, or justified".
 So we are looking at something or someone that is acquitted, cleared, absolved, freed from blame, declared innocent, or exonerated.
 The point therefore is that wisdom is vindicated and those who approach their Messiah properly with their doubts and remain faithful to Him will be vindicated by their wisdom.
 Our Study Text will certainly show that.

-We should therefore note carefully that we are looking at the healing, saving, and empowering ministry of the Lord Jesus Christ.
+The Lord Jesus has a ministry of healing, saving souls, and giving people power to do what is required by them by their possession of the Holy Spirit.
 His ministry was not the kind of ministry that the people of Israel expected even though they knew or should have understood what the prophecies had said about the coming Messiah the Servant of Jehovah.

-We will see people who expected a judgmental, fiery, and destroying Messiah that would bring woes to the nations that had opposed and afflicted the nation of Israel.
-Even the forerunner of the Messiah had some misunderstanding about the role of Messiah even though he was led by the Spirit of God.
+The people of the nation of Israel expected a judgmental, fiery, and destroying Messiah that would bring woes to the nations that had opposed and afflicted the nation of Israel.
+Even John the Baptist, the forerunner of the Messiah had some misunderstanding about the role of Messiah even though he was led by the Spirit of God.
 Sad to say the other leaders of Israel, the priests and the scribes and Pharisees were even more way off in their interpretation of what Messiah was going to do and they had misled people accordingly.